fuzzygroup/indiana50501.org/faq.md

 # Indiana 50501 FAQ

+## Parking -- Where Do I Park for an Event at the State House?

+This is the **definitive** question.
+There are a ton of lots but the prices vary wildly.
+I recommend that you check out [SpotHero](https://spothero.com/) or [Parkopedia](https://www.parkopedia.com/).
+Hat tip to Taelar for this answer.

 ## How Can I Donate Some Cash to Help You Guys?

 You can't.
 Organizationally the founding team of Indiana 50501 has made the decision to NOT organize traditionally: